yucheols/Lycodon_ENM_ver2/NJFU_ENMs_handson.md

 In the paper, the modeling was done at two different spatial scales ("Broad" and "Narrow").
 In this hands-on session, we will focus on the broad-scale modeling to illustrate the basic organization of the ENM workflow.

 ## 1. Before we start: A (very) basic workflow of presence-background ENMs
 Presence-background ENM algorithms require the presence and background datasets, as well as environmental predictors, as inputs.
-The most popular algorithm out there would be MaxEnt, and it is the algorithm used here as well.
+Probably the most popular algorithm out there is MaxEnt, and it is the algorithm used here as well.
 Below is a very basic illustration of how the presence-background ENMs work.
 We will keep this workflow and its key steps in mind as we navigate the codes.

 [PUT ILLUSTRATION HERE]